developer-pranav/Skycast/README.md

 2. Open the `index.html` file in your web browser.

-3. Create a `script.js` file in the root directory and add your API key:
+3. Add your API key in script.js:
     ```javascript
     const apiKey = 'your_api_key_here';
     ```